 Handling hundreds of autonomous, collaborating and frequently evolving services introduces a number of new challenges.
 These challenges include, for example, documenting and sharing APIs across teams, propagating security across services, handling network or service failures, and continuously integrating and deploying service updates.
-Thankfully, the middle layer of MicroProfile features provide a number of APIs to simplify these tasks.
+The middle layer of MicroProfile features provide a number of APIs to simplify these tasks.

 Document your REST APIs

 MicroProfile OpenAPI provides a Java API for the OpenAPI specification that you can use to expose API documentation for your REST APIs.
 You can natively produce OpenAPI documents from your JAX-RS applications.
 OpenAPI is a standardization of the Swagger specification.

 MicroProfile Fault Tolerance provides an API and annotations for building robust behavior to cope with unexpected failures in the service you depend on.
 Aspects of fault tolerance include timeouts, retries, fallbacks, bulkhead processing, and circuit breakers.

 MicroProfile JWT provides for interoperable authentication and role-based access control for your services.
 It allows for an authenticated JWT token to be shared across multiple microservices even if these services are running on multiple vendor implementations.
 It also allows for access to microservice operations to be controlled based on user and role information passed within the JWT token.

 MicroProfile Config externalizes configuration from the application to improve portability of the application.
 A core principle is to be able to override configuration at deployment time using system properties and environment variables.
 This means you can build your microservice once and deploy it many times through your CI/CD pipeline by changing the configuration for each deployment.